Social Media Supports ISIS, SoCal Terror Attack Victims Say

 “Plaintiffs’ claims are based not upon the content of ISIS’ social media postings, but upon defendants’ provision of the infrastructure which provides material support to ISIS,” the lawsuit states.
 “Furthermore, defendants profit from ISIS by placing ads on ISIS’ postings.”

-Google shares revenue earned from advertising with the terror group, according to the lawsuit, and the platforms “incorporate ISIS’ postings to create unique content by combining the ISIS postings with advertisements selected by defendants based upon ISIS’ postings and the viewer looking at the postings and the advertisements.”
+Google shares revenue earned from advertising with the group, according to the lawsuit, and the platforms “incorporate ISIS’ postings to create unique content by combining the ISIS postings with advertisements selected by defendants based upon ISIS’ postings and the viewer looking at the postings and the advertisements.”

-Despite public outcry over the terror group’s use of social media, YouTube, Facebook and Twitter have done little to stop the group from using the services, the family members say.
+Despite public outcry over the terrorist group’s use of social media, YouTube, Facebook and Twitter have done little to stop the group from using the services, the family members say.

 ISIS-linked accounts typically use a simple naming scheme that makes them easy to find on the internet and according to the families it would not be difficult for the services to sweep up the accounts and delete them.